 Traditional students are required to successfully complete CLD 2100, Define Your Path.
 Students who transfer in at least 56 credit hours upon initial enrollment and adult students are exempt from this requirement.
 CLD 2100 meets for 10 class meetings over a 6-week period.
-While offered every semester, the majority of sections are offered in fall semesters.
 Students should enroll in CLD 2100 during their sophomore year at Greensboro College.
 Students who do not earn a passing grade in CLD 2100 must repeat it at their earliest opportunity.